atleastzero/atleastzero/README.md

 ## Hey hey hey, I'm Megan, AKA atleastzero

-- I'm a recent graduate from the artist formerly known as Make School / Dominican University of California, where I majored in Applied Computer Science and concentrated in Backend Web Development
+- I'm a recent graduate from Dominican University of California, where I majored in Applied Computer Science and concentrated in Backend Web Development.
-- Starting 11/29/2021, I'll be working at Kin + Carta, participating in their Accelerator Program as Junior Software Engineer.
+- Working at Kin+Carta as a Technical Analyst.
+Currently in the Kin Accelerator Program (KAP)
-- Pronouns: No real preference, usually I say she/they
+- Pronouns: No real preference, usually I say she/they.
 - Some day I'd love to get more into Augmented Reality. #CyberPunkAF
 - Right now, I'm thrilled to be focused on Web Development.
 - I have a blog-sume @[atleastzero.blog](https://atleastzero.blog)